ptrdom/scalajs-esbuild/README.md

    Entry points can be configured with `esbuildBundleHtmlEntryPoints` setting.

-1. Web plugin sbt tasks can be used to compile Scala.js code and run esbuild.
+1. Use web plugin sbt tasks to compile Scala.js code and run esbuild.

 See [examples](sbt-scalajs-esbuild-electron/examples) for project templates.